Law Hieng Ding

-Tan Sri Datuk Seri Law Hieng Ding (刘贤镇 (劉賢鎮, Liú Xiánzhèn); 4 October 1935 – 25 December 2018) was a Malaysian politician.
+Law Hieng Ding (刘贤镇 (劉賢鎮, Liú Xiánzhèn); 4 October 1935 – 25 December 2018) was a Malaysian politician.
 He was the Minister of Science, Technology and Environment from 1990 to 2004.
 Between 1982 and 2008, Law was a member of parliament representing Sarikei.

 Education

 He graduated from Nanyang University, Singapore in 1960 with a bachelor's degree of Commerce in Accountancy and Banking.

 Career and politics

 Law started his political career in 1972 and has held the seat for the past six terms.
 He was a deputy minister from 1987 to 1990, and a Cabinet Minister from 1990 to 2004.
 He was also the Deputy President of Sarawak United People's Party (SUPP) and Nantah Education & Research Foundation as well as chairman or director to a number of public companies and foundation.

 Death

 Law died on 25 December 2018 at the age of 82 during the Christmas Day celebration.